md-y/mangadex-full-api/README.md

     // Get who uploaded the chapter:
     let uploader = await chapter.uploader.resolve();
-    // It is recommended that any property that COULD be a Relationship is resolved like above since even if the endpoint resolves sub-objects (like getFeed(..., true)),
-    // if there is an error, MD returns a normal Relationship object.
-If the object is valid, however, it returns an instantly-resolving promise with the valid data.

-    // Get the names of the groups who scanlated the chapter: let resolvedGroups = await MFA.resolveArray(chapter.groups) // You can also resolve Relationship arrays with this shortcut, or do it yourself with Promise.all() let groupNames = resolvedGroups.map(elem => elem.name);
+    // Get the names of the groups who scanlated the chapter: let resolvedGroups = await MFA.resolveArray(chapter.groups) // You can resolve Relationship arrays with this shortcut let groupNames = resolvedGroups.map(elem => elem.name);

     console.log(`Manga "${manga.title}" has a chapter titled "${chapter.title}" that was uploaded by ${uploader.username} and scanlated by ${groupNames.join('and')}.`);